 A-List and A-List Preferred

 Southwest’s Frequent Flyers earn A-List status.
 It’s called that because they always are in the A boarding group.
 Get it?
 A-List.
 A Group.

 A-List passengers get checked in at T-36, a full 12 hours before the rest of the flight, ensuring them the best boarding positions.
 Even if an A-List member buys a ticket at the last minute and has position C-50 on their boarding pass, they’re able to board at the end of the A group.

 Business Select Fares

 Those crazy high Business Select fares you see when buying your ticket include preferred boarding positions.
 Better than Early Bird and even better than A-List.
 Business Select passengers get boarding positions A1-A15.

 But there’s another way to get those coveted A1-A15 boarding positions without paying a crazy amount for your ticket.

 A less known option with Southwest is paying for Upgraded Boarding.
 You’re only able to purchase it at the airport on the day of your flight, based on availability.

-On one of our last pre-COVID trips on Southwest, I forgot to book EarlyBird check-in with our flights.
-When we checked in at exactly 24-hours before the flight, we received boarding positions B-12 & B-13.
+On one of our Southwest flights, I forgot to book EarlyBird check-in with our flights.
+When we checked in exactly 24-hours before the flight, we received boarding positions B-12 & B-13.
 Not horrible and we’d have a solid chance of sitting together and I didn’t have to pay the $40 it would have cost for EarlyBird.
 But I wanted to try for better.

 When we got to the airport, we headed to the gate.
 We were early so there was no one at the desk.
 I asked about Upgraded Boarding for our flight.
 The agent looked up our info and said they had positions A-7 & A-8 and the cost would be $40 each.